thalesgroup-cert/Watcher/_sources/README.md.txt

     docker-compose run watcher bash
     python manage.py populate_db

-### Important
+### Good to know
 The first time you run Watcher, you will not have any new threats on the homepage, this is normal.

 You just have to wait for Watcher to crawl the Internet.
 This will happen every 30 minutes.

 ## Configuration